Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Skeleton and bones.md

 **Meet Boris, the friendly CHaOS skeleton.** - Boris is a friendly life-sized plastic skeleton- come and say hello!

-Last initially checked on 2022-02-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2022-02-09 by Conor Cafolla (ctc43@cam.ac.uk)
+Last initially checked on 2023-01-22 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->